Y-Antares/cdvae/README.md

 `MODEL_PATH` will be the path to the trained model.
 Users can choose one or several of the 3 tasks:

 - `recon`: reconstruction, reconstructs all materials in the test data.
-Outputs can be found in `eval_recon.pt`l
+Outputs can be found in `eval_recon.pt`.
   - `gen`: generate new material structures by sampling from the latent space.
-Outputs can be found in `eval_gen.pt`.
+Outputs can be found in `eval_gen.pt`

 - `opt`: generate new material strucutre by minimizing the trained property in the latent space (requires `model.predict_property=True`).
 Outputs can be found in `eval_opt.pt`.

 `eval_recon.pt`, `eval_gen.pt`, `eval_opt.pt` are pytorch pickles files containing multiple tensors that describes the structures of `M` materials batched together.
 Each material can have different number of atoms, and we assume there are in total `N` atoms. `num_evals` denote the number of Langevin dynamics we perform for each material.